 The Evans Center is predominantly used for undergraduate student experiences.
 Four open-ward rooms facilitate students working in small groups to learn basic nursing skills and physical assessment techniques.
 When these activities are not taking place, the rooms are set up for various immersive simulations, many of which incorporate multiple simulated patients; and a combination of simulators and task trainers the met learning objectives of the course for that day.
 A variety of human patient simulator manikins of varying gender, ethnicity, ages, and technological capabilities are used to provide students with a range of educational experiences.

 The Wesley Woods Graduate Simulation and Skills Facility includes an outpatient clinic space with fully functional clinic-style patient examination rooms, a flexible classroom space with four simulated patient bays, and several small meeting rooms.
 The exam rooms are mostly used for teaching advanced assessment of both adults and children using standardized patients and guided teaching models for simulations and invasive assessment procedures, such as pelvic examinations.
-The classroom space is used for teaching pre-nursing anatomy and physiology labs and for advanced skills training of invasive procedures, such as intubation and central line insertion.
+The classroom space is used for teaching advanced skills training of invasive procedures, such as intubation and central line insertion.
+There is a space set-up as an operating room for the nurse anesthesia program.
 Various types of simulators and task trainers are used for training.

-We are renovating 70,000 square feet in Decatur, Ga. to become the new Emory Nursing Learning Center.
-The $20.6M expansion project will include state-of-the-art simulation and skills labs for experiential and immersive learning.
-The Emory Nursing Learning Center will also house the Emory Nursing Experience, our continuing professional education program in partnership with Emory Healthcare.
+NHWSN is expanding its footprint and renovating 70,000 square feet in Decatur, Ga. to become the Emory Nursing Learning Center.
+The $20.6M expansion will include a state-of-the-art simulation and skills lab, which will provide experiential and immersive learning for students, and the Emory Nursing Experience, a program for continuing professional education in partnership with Emory Healthcare Nursing.